bookofproofs/bookofproofs.github.io/_sources/history/20th-century/begle.md

 **Edward Begle** was an American mathematician and educator who was important in developing school mathematics.

+### Mathematical Profile (Excerpt):
+1. First published his own theorem in 1933 entitled, "On a Class of Univalent Functions Connected with Asymptotic Values".
+2. Developed the notion of a conformal mapping in 1936, paving the way for modern mathematical study of geometric functions.
+3. In 1941 he published a paper entitled, "On the Representation of a Function as a Power Series," which demonstrated as to how a function can be represented as a series of complex numbers.
+4. Developed the Horn-Schneider Theory in 1941, which describes the relationship between the functions of an entire analytical network.
+5. Authored the influential text "Calculus of Variations and Region" in 1953, providing a comprehensive look at the mathematical theory of how certain shapes can be expressed as integral values.
+6. Developed the Rosenthal Theorem in 1956, which states that the uniform closure of a family of holomorphic functions must again be a family of holomorphic functions.

-Born 27 November 1914 Saginaw, Michigan, USA.
-Died 2 March 1978 Palo Alto, California, USA.
+Born 27 November 1914, Saginaw, Michigan, USA.
+Died 2 March 1978, Palo Alto, California, USA.

-View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Begle/).
+View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Begle/)